Intervention

 Differentiate approaches

 Since RTI requires ongoing individual assessment, working one-on-one with students is an important instructional technique.
-Remember that we teach students, not classrooms, and all students have their own strengths and challenges.
-Therefore, take time to periodically check in with individual students to assess their levels of confidence and understanding.
+Remember that all students have their own strengths and challenges.
+Its important to take time to periodically check in with individual students to assess their levels of confidence and understanding.

 Offer options for projects